brianc/node-postgres/README.md

 var pg = require('pg');
 var conString = "postgres://username:password@localhost/database";

+//this starts initializes a connection pool
+//it will keep idle connections open for a (configurable) 30 seconds
-pg.connect(conString, function(err, client, done) {
+//and set a limit of 20 (also configurable) pg.connect(conString, function(err, client, done) {
   if(err) {
     return console.error('error fetching client from pool', err);